igorkulman/coding-journal/content/post/2018-09-26-automating-ios-development-and-distribution-workflow.md

 ### Automatic screenshots generation

-It is a good practice to make your AppStore screenshot show the current version of the app change them as the app UI changes
+It is a good practice to make your AppStore screenshot show the current version of the app change them as the app UI changes.
+Making new screenshots manually is a real pain, especially if your app is localized into multiple languages or you do not use the screenshots directly but embed them into images with some marketing texts.
+Luckily you can [automate the process with Fastlane](https://docs.fastlane.tools/getting-started/ios/screenshots/).

+The idea is simple, you add helper class to you UI tests project and then create a new UI test method that goes over all the screens you want to make a screenshot of calling the helper class at the right moment.
+You can configure Fastlane to run this UI test method for different languages and device, generating everything in one go.

 ### Cooperation with the testers